The immune system helps protect the body from infection and disease.

 Antibiotics are drugs used to treat infections and cancer caused by bacteria or other microorganisms.
 Antibiotics have been used to treat mucosa-associated lymphoid tissue (MALT) lymphoma.
 Treatment with antibiotic therapy has been mostly studied in adults.

-Phototherapy is a cancer treatment that uses a drug and a certain type of laser light to kill cancer cells.
+Phototherapy uses a drug and a certain type of laser light to kill cancer cells.
 A drug that is not active until it is exposed to light is injected into a vein.
 The drug collects more in cancer cells than in normal cells.
-For skin cancer in the skin, laser light is shined onto the skin and the drug becomes active and kills the cancer cells.
+For cancer in the skin, laser light is shined onto the skin and the drug becomes active and kills the cancer cells.
 Phototherapy is used in the treatment of cutaneous T-cell lymphoma.

 Watchful waiting is closely monitoring a patient's condition without giving any treatment until signs or symptoms appear or change.